 Thanks to 30 years’ worth of anti-smoking public health campaigns, kids smoke cigarettes at record lows.
 This makes it all the more concerning that so many kids are getting their nicotine from vaping today.
 Vaping is a seemingly attractive alternative to smoking that threatens to set back our progress on public health by decades.

 More than 20% of high-schoolers reported vaping in the past month, and the trend continues to rise.
 In 2015, the U.S. surgeon general reported that e-cigarette use among high school students had increased by 900% — and 40% of these users had never even smoked regular tobacco.

-3. But Isn’t Vaping Safer Than Smoking?
+3. Why Do Teens Smoke?
+And Isn’t Vaping Safer Than Smoking?

 For a while, many people thought so, especially in light of the medically accepted fact that smoking poses undeniable health risks.
 But just because something is allegedly safer than tobacco doesn’t mean that it’s safe — especially for children, who might find it more appealing to try all the fruity flavors.

 We’re still not completely sure of the long-term effects of vaping.
 But that doesn’t mean we shouldn’t be wary.
 The best-case scenario is that vaping turns out to not be physically harmful — but even then you still have to contend with the fact that it’s causing kids to become addicted to nicotine by the millions.
 The worst-case scenario is that vaping is both very unhealthy and also creating dependencies among its users that make it even more dangerous.

 4. Are People Actually Getting Sick From Vaping?